Coarse Ricci curvature of hypergraphs and its generalization: Introduction

 \section{Introduction}

-The Ricci curvature of Riemannian manifolds plays an important role to analyze the geometric and analytic properties of the manifolds.
-It was a problem how to define a concept of Ricci curvature on generic metric spaces.
-Recently, on geodesic metric measure spaces, the synthetic notion of lower bound of Ricci curvature is defined, called the curvature-dimension condition \cite{LV:2009,Sturm:2006mm1,Sturm:2006mm2}.
-On the other hand, there are some different notions of lower Ricci curvature bound on discrete spaces.
-Even for graphs, we have many notions, Ollivier's coarse Ricci curvature, Lin-Lu-Yau's coarse Ricci curvature, the (Bakry-{\'E}mery type) curvature-dimension condition, the exponentially curvature-dimension inequality, etc. The former two are defined by the contraction of $L^1$-Wassertein distance.
-The latter two are defined by holding Bakry-{\'E}mery type functional inequalities.
-Both coincides in the setting of Riemannian manifolds.
-Such notions of Ricci curvature on graphs are widely used to network analysis such as community detection \cite{sia2019ollivier}.

-In this paper, we introduce a definition of a coarse Ricci curvature on hypergraph of Lin-Lu-Yau type.
-Here, hypergraph is a generalization of graph to be able to represent relations among not only two, but also three or more entities.
-On hypergraphs, there is no crucial canonical definition of random walks as on graphs.
-Hence, we cannot naturally define the curvature notion on hypergraphs in Olliver's manner.
-Asoodeh et al \cite{asoodeh2018curvature} introduced a notion of coarse Ricci curvature on hypergraph by the random walk obtained by reducing hypergraph to a graph with clique expansion.
-Also there are several other notions of Ricci curvature on hypergraphs.
-See for instance \cite{EFLSJ:2020,eidi2020ollivier,LRSJ:2018,Akamatsu}.

-Our coarse Ricci curvature on hypergraphs is defined by using a nonlinear multivalued Laplacian called ``submodular hypergraph Laplacian'', which introduced by \cite{louis2015hypergraph, chan2017diffusion, yoshida2019cheeger}.
-In \cite{takai2020hypergraph}, they empirically showed that the hypergraph Laplacian defined in \cite{ikeda2018finding} outperforms the clique expansion for the quality of solutions of a clustering problem.
-This indicates that the hypergraph Laplacian in \cite{ikeda2018finding} is more capable to capture the geometric structure of hypergraph than the clique expansion.
-Although the our hypergraph Laplacian is multivalued and nonlinear, in \cite{ikeda2018finding}, it was proven that this operator is maximal monotone.
-This means that our Laplacian is in a tractable class of nonlinear operators.

-Our motivation of this research is to understand whether the nonlinearity of Laplacian causes some difficulty of curvatures or not.
-Our nonlinear Laplacian is an appropriate candidate for this attempt.
-We explain more details about this in the following.

-For Riemannian manifolds, though the Ricci tensor needs $C^2$ smooth structure on them, lower bound condition of Ricci curvature can be described by the metric and measure, that we do not need the smoothness.
-More precisely, von Renesse and Sturm \cite[Section~1]{von2005transport} proved that for the smooth, complete, connected Riemannian manifold $(M,g)$, a volume measure $\vol_g$ on it, the Ricci curvature $\mathrm{Ric}_x(v,v)$ for $x \in M$ and $v \in T_x M$, and any $K\in \RR$, the following (1)-(5) are equivalent: \begin{enumerate} \item (lower bound of Ricci curvature) $\mathrm{Ric}_g\geq Kg$, which means that $\mathrm{Ric}_x(v,v) \geq K|v|^2$ for any $x \in M$ and $v \in T_x M$.
+The Ricci curvature of Riemannian manifolds plays an important role to analyze geometric and analytic properties of the manifolds.
+In the setting of Riemannian manifolds, though the Ricci tensor needs $C^2$ smooth structure on them, lower bound condition of the Ricci curvature can be described by only the metric and measure.
+More precisely, von Renesse et.al. \cite[Section~1]{von2005transport} proved that for any smooth, complete, connected Riemannian manifold $(M,g)$ endowed with the Riemannian distance $d_M$, a volume measure $\vol_g$ on it, the Ricci curvature $\mathrm{Ric}_x(v,v)$ for $x \in M$ and $v \in T_x M$, and any $K\in \RR$, the following conditions (1)-(5) are equivalent (\cite[Theorems 1.1 and 1.3]{von2005transport}): \begin{enumerate} \item (Lower bound of Ricci curvature): $\mathrm{Ric}_x(v,v) \geq K|v|^2$ for any $x \in M$ and $v \in T_x M$.